CMP Rifle Program

 In each EIC match, the top 10% of eligible non-distinguished shooters are awarded EIC (“leg”) points.
 Points are awarded on the basis of 6, 8 or 10 points per competition depending upon the individual’s placement among the non-distinguished competitors in a match and the number of eligible non-distinguished competitors in the match.
 To be eligible for EIC credit points, a match must have at least 6 non-distinguished competitors and conform to the current edition of CMP Competitions Rules and Regulations.

 When a civilian competitor earns his or her first EIC “leg” points, whether it is 6, 8 or 10 points, they will be awarded a bronze EIC badge.
 When the competitor achieves 20 points, a silver EIC badge is awarded.
 A civilian will become Distinguished when he or she has earned 30 credit points.
 At least one of the “legs” must be an 8 or 10 point leg.

 The CMP is proud to recognize all the shooters who have “gone Distinguished” from the program’s inception in 1884 until today.
 For a list of shooters who have earned their Distinguished Badge, visit the Distinguished List on Competition Tracker.

 Become America’s Top Rifle Shooter

 By participating in club matches and higher level events, the sky is the limit.
 Some shooters never quite achieve Distinguished or national champion status, but many do.
 Whether you’re a civilian or military shooter, the opportunity to reach the championship level is available to all shooters.
-After results from sanctioned EIC Pistol matches are received at CMP, scores are inputted into our Competitions Tracker system.
-This gives us the ability to post the top 100 EIC Rifle Match scores.
+After results from sanctioned matches are received at CMP, scores are inputted into our Competitions Tracker system.
+This gives us the ability to post the top 100 Rifle Match scores.

 Non-EIC Matches and State Championships